 Douglas Laycock (1948- ) is one of the nation’s foremost religious liberty experts and a law professor at the University of Virginia.

 Laycock is a leading religious liberty expert

-Laycock is not only one of the nation’s foremost academics, but he also argues religious-liberty cases before the United States Supreme Court.
+Laycock is not only one of the nation’s foremost academics, but he also argues religious liberty cases before the United States Supreme Court.
 He is known for protecting religious liberty principles from both sides of the culture war.
 He has advocated for same-sex couples and conservative Christians.
-He also has argued both Free Exercise and Establishment Clause cases before the U.S. Supreme Court.
+He also has argued both free exercise and establishment clause cases before the Supreme Court.

 Born in Alton, Illinois, Laycock earned his undergraduate degree from Michigan State University and his law degree from the University of Chicago Law School.
 In his storied academic career, he has taught at the University of Chicago Law School, the University of Texas School of Law, the University of Michigan Law School, and the University of Virginia School of Law.

 Laycock is vice president of the American Law Institute and a fellow of the American Academy of Arts and Sciences.

 David L. Hudson, Jr. is a law professor at Belmont who publishes widely on First Amendment topics.
 He is the author of a 12-lecture audio course on the First Amendment entitled Freedom of Speech: Understanding the First Amendment (Now You Know Media, 2018).
 He also is the author of many First Amendment books, including The First Amendment: Freedom of Speech (Thomson Reuters, 2012) and Freedom of Speech: Documents Decoded (ABC-CLIO, 2017).
 This article was originally published in 2017.Send Feedback on this article